Wood Treatment

 A silicone water-based protection cream like Roxil Wood Protection Cream offers unrivalled protection for an unbeatable length of time.
 It goes on white and cures to an invisible finish.

-Roxil Wood Protection Cream offers:
+Roxil Wood Protection Cream Offers:

-- Superior waterproofing
+Superior waterproofing

-- Natural appearance retention
+Natural appearance retention

-- Single-coat application
+Single-coat application

-- A long lifetime of up to 10 years
+A long lifetime of up to 10 years

-- A reduction in mould and algae growth
+A reduction in mould and algae growth

-- Improved warping resistance
+Improved warp resistance

-- Extended life compared to untreated wood
+Extended life compared to untreated wood

-Traditionally, the application of a wood preservative and a wood stain is a two-part process.
 Roxil Coloured Wood Stain Preserver is a water-based preservative and stain that provides bright colour and lasting protection from UV and wood rot.

-Ensure the timber is reasonably dry.
 Assuming you cannot shelter it, make sure rain isn’t forecast for the next 48 hours.

 Different types of wood take to stains in different ways.
 Darker and lighter wood reacts differently to different shades of stain.
 The condition of the wood can also affect its ability to absorb the wood stain.
 Ensure you test out your favourite colour on a small area before full application.